idiasdas/game_engine/README.md

 In this series, The Cherno builds [Hazel](https://github.com/TheCherno/Hazel) from scratch.

 I'm following his videos with very few modifications so far.
 Here, Hazel is called `dds_engine` and I use the namespace `dds`.
-I'm focusing on Linux support and I use `cmake` instead of premake.
+I'm focusing on Linux support and I use `CMake` instead of premake.

 # External Requirements